Lifecycle of a Payment

 Several reasons why a transaction shared with peer nodes might not get accepted:

 - The transaction is not fundamentally valid.
 For example, the sender's account doesn't exist, the account doesn't have sufficient funds, the signature doesn't match with the account, or the nonce in the transaction was not incremented.

 - There could be adversarial nodes in the network that collude to deny service to specific senders in the network.
 However, this behavior is highly disincentivized and one honest node is enough to prevent this issue.

 Transaction is not included in a block

 If a transaction is valid and the network is honest, then in all likelihood, a transaction will make it into a block.
-However, there is one case where a transaction may be dumped from a transaction pool:
+However, there is one case where a transaction can be dumped from a transaction pool:

 - If the transaction pool hits its capacity, or